Hanbando (film)

-Hanbando is a 2006 South Korean film.
+Hanbando is a 2006 South Korean mystery thriller drama film directed by Kang Woo-suk.
+It features an ensemble cast led by Cho Jae-hyun, Cha In-pyo, Ahn Sung-ki, Moon Sung-keun, and Kang Shin-il.
+The film depicts efforts by South and North Korea to improve relations, while confronting interference from neighboring countries that are opposed to Korean reunification.

 Plot

 The North and South Korean governments are on the verge of reopening the Kyungui Railroad, which connects the two Koreas, as a further step toward reunification.
 Japan refuses to accept the decision, claiming rights to the railway lines based on official documents imprinted with the imperial seal of Emperor Gojong of Joseon a century ago.
 Yet an age old conspiracy is uncovered where the imperial seal with which Emperor Gojong signed the documents is suspected to be fake.
 It is a race against time and hidden agendas as the South Korean president (Ahn Sung-ki) employs the outspoken historian Choi Min-jae (Cho Jae-hyun) and the descendant of the Joseon royal bloodline Kim Yu-shik (Kang Shin-il) to find the authentic seal and prevent the history of Japanese occupation from repeating itself.
 In the meantime, Japanese economic sanctions divide the South Korean government, and its armed forces appear on the border of South Korea threatening its sovereignty.
 Eventually, the authentic royal seal is found and Japan apologizes for its occupation.